Disability Insurance/Temporary Caregiver Insurance

 How long do I have to be out of work to file a TDI or TCI claim?

-- When filing a new claim or refile on a current claim an individual must be unemployed due to sickness for at least seven (7) consecutive days in order to be eligible for TDI or TCI benefits.
+- When filing a new claim or refile on a current claim an individual must be unemployed due to sickness or non-work related injury for at least seven (7) consecutive days in order to be eligible for TDI or TCI benefits.

 How much will I receive in benefit payments?
 How much will I receive for dependency allowance ?

 - Your weekly benefit rate will be equal to 4.62% of the wages paid to you in the highest quarter of your Base Period.
 Your weekly benefit rate remains the same throughout your benefit year.
-Claims with a Benefit Year Begin Date effective 7-6-14 or greater, $74.00 is the minimum benefit rate and $770.00 is the maximum benefit rate.
+Claims with a Benefit Year Begin Date effective 7-3-16 or later $817.00 is the maximum benefit rate and effective 1-3-16 the minimum benefit rate is $89.00.
 This does not include dependency allowance.

 If you have dependent children less than 18 years of age, you may be entitled to a dependency allowance.
 Incapacitated children over 18 may also be counted toward the dependency allowance.
 The dependency allowance is limited to 5 dependents and is equal to the greater of $10 or 7% of your benefit rate.
 Your dependency allowance is determined at the start of your benefit year and remains the same for the entire period.